New Orleans | Laissez Faire

 Laissez Faire is presented by the community of New Orleans.

 This event takes place throughout the day, and moves from outdoors to indoors.
-Laissez Faire will take place on the Momentary Green from 10 AM—1 PM, and from 2—5 PM, then moves indoors to the RØDE House at 6 PM.
+Laissez Faire will take place in the North Courtyard from 10 AM—1 PM, and from 2—5 PM, then moves indoors to the RØDE House at 6 PM.

 ABOUT Laissez Faire